Armit River: Course

 Armit River begins from the north-western shore of Armit Lake, which is the largest lake in the Porcupine Hills, and flows northward through boreal forest, canyons, muskeg, and rolling hills en route to Red Deer Lake.
 Once the river leaves Armit Lake, it flows into the smaller Little Armit Lake and from there, it crosses into Saskatchewan following a valley.
 Shortly after, the river re-enters Manitoba and flows through muskeg and into Muskeg Lake.
 North from Muskeg Lake, the river flows through the 264 ha Armit Meadows Ecological Reserve and then into Armit River Canyon, which takes it out of the Porcupine Hills and back into Saskatchewan.
 The river then parallels the border past Highway 3 before returning to Manitoba where it is met by Little Armit River.
 Armit River carries on to the north-east and into a large marshy estuary at Red Deer Lake.
 Several other rivers flow into this same estuary, such as Red Deer River, Little Woody River, and Lost River.
-Most of the river's course is in Manitoba's Porcupine Provincial Forest and Saskatchewan's Porcupine Provincial Forest.
+Most of the river's course is in the Porcupine Provincial Forest.